Yet to get financial help from Centre for cyclone 'Bulbul': Mamata

 An estimate of Rs 23,000 crore was given to a central team which visited the three districts to review the extent of loss, but no fund had been received from the Centre.
 The CM said, over 14 lakh hectare of agricultural land was destroyed in the cyclone, and as many as 15 people had lost their lives in the natural calamity.

 An amount of Rs 1,200 crore was released from the state finance department to help the farmers.
-Mamata said that the state would also release Rs 5,000 each for those betel leaf farmers who faced huge loss in the devastation.
+Mamata said that the state would also release Rs 5,000 each for those betel leaf farmers who faced a huge loss in the devastation.